 Pregnant on Campus

 Because of students like Maddi, Students for Life created a successful program called the Pregnant on Campus Intiative (PonC).
-It seeks to create a life-affirming culture on college campuses through lobbying the school for diaper decks, lactation rooms, childcare and housing options, and connect with local pregnancy resource centers.
+It seeks to create a life-affirming culture on college campuses through lobbying the school for diaper decks, lactation rooms, childcare and housing options, and connect with local pregnancy help organizations.
 Pro-life students got on board with PonC almost immediately because it gave them a way to do something tangible to help their peers in stressful situations and who are lacking support.
 We are there for these students in crisis, and we ask you to join us.

 UPDATE, 5/23: This story is gaining huge national attention-